alejandro-garf/ThetaTauActiveMemberProjects/README.md

 The catapult project is designed to challenge Theta Tau members to design, build, and test a functional catapult.
 This project will allow participants to apply their knowledge of physics and engineering principles in a practical setting while working collaboratively to achieve the best results.

 ### Structure & Guidelines for this Competition
 - Teams would ideally be made up of 2-4 members.
+Frame of catapult must stay within 1x2ft

 - To obtain a **Complete**, participants must accumulate **21 POINTS** from the checklist below.
 Completing all of the items on the checklist will maximize your chances of success, but it is not mandatory.